12 Best Paintings at the Uffizi Gallery

 The Portrait of the Dukes of Urbino by Piero della Francesca| ©Piero della Francesca

-The diptych 'The Portrait of the Dukes of Urbino' was realized by Piero della Francesca between 1465 and 1472 and is one of the major works of the Italian Renaissance.
+The diptych 'The Portrait of the Dukes of Urbino' was executed by Piero della Francesca between 1465 and 1472 and is one of the major works of the Italian Renaissance.

-It portrays the dukes and spouses Federigo da Montefeltro and Battista Sforza in profile, as was customary in classical times, although the choice of this shot was more out of obligation as Federigo da Montefeltro lost his right eye in a tournament.
+It portrays in profile the dukes and spouses Federigo da Montefeltro and Battista Sforza, as was customary in classical times, although the choice of this shot was more out of obligation as Federigo da Montefeltro lost his right eye in a tournament.
 In the background of the paintings a large and deep landscape extends and reflects the power of the Court.
 One of the curiosities of this work is that it is also painted on the back.

 • This work is located in... room 8.

-Book a guided tour of the Uffizi Gallery
+Book tickets and visit to the Uffizi Gallery

-'The Virgin of the Goldfinch' is one of Raphael' s key works in which we can see the features that characterize his painting: the sweet faces of the figures, the magnificent use of color, the intimacy of the characters and a naturalistic representation of the landscape.
-In addition, the painter was greatly influenced by Leonardo da Vinci, from whom he adopted some of the characteristics of his painting such as the soft lights, the dialogue between the protagonists or the placement of the figures in a pyramidal shape.
+'The Madonna of the Goldfinch' is one of Raphael's key works in which you can see the features that characterize his painting: the sweet faces of the figures, the magnificent use of color, the intimacy of the characters and a naturalistic representation of the landscape.
+In addition, the painter was greatly influenced by Leonardo da Vinci, from whom he adopted some of the characteristics of his painting such as the soft lights, the dialogue between the protagonists or the pyramidal placement of the figures.

-This work, measuring 107 cm. by 77 cm.
-It was restored several times, but it was not until the last restoration in 2008 that it reached its full splendor.
+This work, measuring 107 cm. by 77 cm., badly damaged since the 16th century, was restored on several occasions, but it was not until the last restoration in 2008 when it reached its full splendor.

 • This work is located in... room 66.

-Executed around 1465 by Filippo Lippi, 'Madonna and Child with Two Angels' is one of the most popular works of the Italian Renaissance and hides a curious story.
+Executed around 1465 by Filippo Lippi, 'Madonna and Child with two Angels' is one of the most popular works of the Italian Renaissance and hides a curious history.
 Lippi was a Carmelite monk who fell in love with the nun Lucrezia Buti.
 They had a secret affair until they renounced religious life and had children, among them Filippino, a famous painter friend of Botticelli.

-In 'Madonna and Child with two Angels', 100 cm. by 71 cm.
-The Virgin Mary is depicted with an elegant hairstyle decorated with a veil and pearls.
+In 'Madonna and Child with two Angels', 100 cm. by 71 cm., the Virgin Mary is depicted with an elegant hairstyle decorated with a veil and pearls.
 She stands in profile praying in front of the child who is held by two angels.
 And behind them is a landscape inspired by Flemish style paintings.
-The peculiarity of this work is that many interpret that the face of the Virgin is the portrait of Lucrezia.
+The particularity of this work is that many interpret that the face of the Virgin is the portrait of Lucrezia.

 • This work is located in... room 8.